brootaylor/brootaylor-v2/src/_content/pages/work.md

 lead:
   - I place a high value on user-centricity.
 That is, I strive to create web experiences that look and function well on any device that can connect to the internet, while also taking user needs and business goals into account.
   - Simultaneously laying the groundwork for long-term success by making it usable, accessible, responsive, performant, and resilient.
+  - Does this sounds like something you're looking for?
+If you think I may be able to help, please <a href="/contact">get in touch</a>.

 bodyClass: "work"

 date: 2021-11-22T23:34:00
-updated: 2022-02-23T11:58:00
+updated: 2022-03-29T16:49:00
 ---

-If this sounds like something you're looking for and think I may be able to help, please [get in touch](/contact).

----

 <section aria-labelledby="companies" class="companies | flow">
-  <h2 id="companies">Some people I've worked with</h2>
+  <h2 id="companies">Currently working with</h2>
   <ul role="list" class="auto-grid | no-list">
     <li>
       <article class="card card--stacked">